 The bottom line is that chronic loneliness serves as the gateway to a plethora of many unwanted and potentially fatal health issues.

 How To Overcome Chronic Loneliness

 While the knowledge and understanding of chronic loneliness are critical in today's society, so is the awareness of how to overcome this toxic state of existence.
-In the worst case scenarios, professional treatment may be required for severe cases of loneliness, but more often than not, there are certain steps and measures that individuals can take to reduce and, over time, halt the existence of loneliness altogether.
+In the worst case scenarios, professional treatment may be required, but more often than not, there are certain steps and measures that individuals can take to reduce and, over time, halt the feelings of loneliness altogether.

 Connect With Other People